metaplex-foundation/developer-hub/src/pages/candy-machine-4/create.md

 {% /dialect %}
 {% /dialect-switcher %}

-A boolean that markts an Asset as mutable or immutable upon creation.
+A boolean that marks an Asset as mutable or immutable upon creation.

 <!-- ### Creators